History of African Americans in Dallas–Fort Worth: Geography

-In 1850 there were at least 207 black people in Dallas County, making up less than 10% of the county population.
-Historically, the black community was strongly concentrated in the inner-city areas of Dallas and Fort Worth but that has slowly changed since the 1980s.
+In 1850, there were at least 207 black people in Dallas County, making up less than 10% of the county population.
+Historically, the black community was strongly concentrated in the inner-city areas of Dallas and Fort Worth, but this has slowly changed since the 1980s.

 In the northern suburbs, the black population rate has grown 178% since the 1990s.
 The strongest growth is in the southern suburbs; for example, Cedar Hill was approximately 51.9% black in 2010, after a gain of more than 12,500 new black residents since 2000.
 The southern suburbs (DeSoto, Duncanville, Lancaster, Cedar Hill) have been noted as the core of the African-American middle class and upper middle class community in the metroplex.

 Stop Six is a historically black neighborhood in Fort Worth.

 In 2005, Mansfield had 62 households of African-Americans with annual incomes of at least $100,000; there were none in 1990 with the equivalent in 1990 dollars ($75,000).
 That same year, the median income of African-American households in Rowlett was higher than the overall median income for that city.

 Politics and economy

-In 1995, the city of Dallas elected its first black mayor Ron Kirk.
+In 1995, the city of Dallas elected its first black mayor, Ron Kirk.
 He held office from 1995 to 2002.
 In 2019, Dallas elected its second black mayor, Eric Johnson.

-Dallas' Black Chamber of Commerce was established in 1926 and is the oldest in the United States.
+Dallas' Black Chamber of commerce was established in 1926 and is the oldest in the United States.
 Fort Worth and some surrounding cities also have a black chamber of commerce.